AleoDan/Z80-AYS/README.md

 The PCB was manually routed, with careful separation and shieldind between the analogic and digital sections; for the analog amplifier's ground and power traces a star routing topology was used, to avoid any signal coupling which could lead to distorsions and oscillations.

-Schematic and PCB files are in Altium format, the unified gerber file is in Gerbtool format, but the the individual gerber files are in universal format.
+Schematic and PCB files are in Altium format, the unified gerber file is in Gerbtool format, but the individual gerber files are in universal format.